learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 1. Explain the JavaScript / DOM relationship
 2. Explain "sight words"
 3. Explain "just enough JavaScript" concept
+4. Write experimental code in Chrome DevTools
-4. Explain that JavaScript has things
+5. Explain that JavaScript has things
-5. Explain that JavaScript has `variables`
+6. Explain that JavaScript has `variables`
-6. Explain that JavaScript can compare things
+7. Explain that JavaScript can compare things
-7. Explain that JavaScript has `collections`
+8. Explain that JavaScript has `collections`
-8. Explain that JavaScript is object-oriented
+9. Explain that JavaScript is object-oriented
-9. Explain that JavaScript has `loops`
+10. Explain that JavaScript has `loops`
-10. Explain that JavaScript `logs` with `console.log`
+11. Explain that JavaScript `logs` with `console.log`

 ### Explain the JavaScript / DOM Relationship